Up to 60% off sofas & mattresses — limited‑time deals.

 American Furniture Classics Sedona Sofa 4.0 4.3 4.1 4.0 3.3 4.3 3.2

-The score pattern is fairly clean.
-Sedona is the strongest comfort-and-durability pick, Scarlett wins on layout practicality and ease of moving, and Harmony stays relevant because it gives up relatively little while keeping the price in check.
-In other words, Sedona is the best long-sit sofa here, Scarlett is the easiest to fit into a small room, and Harmony is the safest value play.
+The score pattern is clear.
+Sedona is the strongest comfort-and-durability pick, Scarlett wins on layout practicality and ease of movement, and Harmony stays relevant because it keeps the price low without giving up too much support.
+Sedona is the best long-sit sofa here, Scarlett is the easiest to fit into a small room, and Harmony is the safest value play.

 How to Choose the Right Lowe's Sofa

-Start with how you actually sit.
-If you stay upright most of the time, Scarlett’s compact profile makes the most sense.
+Start with how you sit most often.
+If you stay upright, Scarlett’s compact profile makes the most sense.
 If you want a simple everyday sofa that balances price and support, Harmony is the easier call.
-If you spend longer stretches reading, working, or watching TV and you have the space for it, Sedona is the one that felt most forgiving over time.
-Room size matters too: Scarlett is the easiest fit at 72 inches wide, Harmony stays versatile in the middle, and Sedona needs a more generous layout to feel worth its footprint.
+If you spend longer stretches reading, working, or watching TV and have the space for it, Sedona felt the most forgiving over time.
+Room size matters too: Scarlett is the easiest fit at 72 inches wide, Harmony stays versatile in the middle, and Sedona needs a more generous layout to justify its footprint.

 Limitations

-The main trade-offs in this group are still upkeep, room fit, and warranty coverage.
+The main trade-offs are upkeep, room fit, and warranty coverage.
 Sedona is the easiest to manage after spills, but its short warranty and larger footprint are real drawbacks.
 Scarlett saves space, yet its shallow sit and warmer velvet make it less forgiving for long lounge sessions.
-Harmony keeps the price in check, though the fixed cushions and non-removable cover limit what you can do once it gets truly messy.
+Harmony keeps the price in check, though the fixed cushions and non-removable cover limit cleanup once it gets truly messy.

 Lowe's Sofa vs. Alternatives